bufbuild-ru/docs/docs/bufstream/reference/cli/admin/clean/topics/index.md

 #### \--topic _strings_

 The topics.
 If not set, runs on all topics.
+For example: topic, topic:0, or topic:0-3.

 ### Flags inherited from parent commands